This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 grok

-Grok favors Toyota with a visibility share of 3.5%, significantly higher than other automotive brands like Cadillac (0.6%) or BMW (2.4%), suggesting a stronger market presence and perceived resale value.
-Its sentiment tone is positive, likely linking Toyota to reliability and sustained demand in the used car market.
+Grok favors Toyota with a visibility share of 3.8%, significantly higher than other automotive brands like Land Rover (2.5%) and BMW (2.9%), suggesting a perception of stronger market presence and resale value tied to reliability.

 gemini